mothur/mothur.github.io/_wiki/rarefaction.single.md

 ### Visualization with R

-To visual your data follow Pat\'s tutorial [here](https://www.riffomonas.org/minimalR/06_line_plots.html).
+To visual your data follow Pat's tutorial [here](https://www.riffomonas.org/minimalR/06_line_plots.html).

 ## Revisions

 -   1.22.0 - When running with a shared file, only one file is outputted instead of one for each group.
--   1.25.0 - groupnames that include \"\_\" causes parsing error in the
+-   1.25.0 - groupnames that include "\_" causes parsing error in the
     creation of the groups.rarefaction file.
 -   1.40.0 - Speed and memory improvements for shared files.
     [\#357](https://github.com/mothur/mothur/issues/357) ,